DTJF/fb_prussdrv/ReadMe.md

 pasm
 ~~~

-and yoou should see output like (note the new option `y  - Create
+and you should see output like (note the new option `y  - Create
 'FreeBasic ...`)

 ~~~{.sh}